donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/seba-pod-helm-setup.md

 ```

 Install voltha.
 Note the custom values.
 There we define the docker images we want to run, and the kafka that we want voltha to share with xos and onos.
-Also disable creating an etcd-operator instance as part of this install as it was done already above.
 ```
 helm dep update voltha
 helm install -n voltha voltha -f ~/foundry-k8s-cluster/att-seba-voltha-values.yaml